paulimhoff/paulimhoff.github.io/_pages/about.md

 For Prospective Students
 ======
 I am seeking one full-time graduate student to work under my supervision:
 * MS student starting Spring/Summer 2025 interested in applications of biochar to alter soil hydrology and nutrient fate in urban soils and living shorelines.
-This project is funded by the National Fish and Wildlife Foundation, Delaware Sea Grant, and the Maryland Transportation Authority.
+This project is funded by the National Fish and Wildlife Foundation, Delaware Department of Transportation, and the Maryland Transportation Authority.
 <ul>
 Graphical abstract from recent paper illustrating biochar impacts on plant growth, hydrology, and nutrient removal in bioretention media.
 </ul>